ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ```
 > Maybe we can create a square around the query we are working to signal where is our GO office.

+Next, I changed the symbol by using the ribbon.
+I am using a house symbol to represent.
+Also, I added the GO code using the ribbon too.

 **Min 7:08 on video**

 > So you can clone layouts, so can develop the code and using the ribbon for one and then create multiple copies, change the name ...